Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Abstract

 \section{Abstract}

 Double descent presents a counter-intuitive aspect within the machine learning domain, and researchers have observed its manifestation in various models and tasks.
-While some theoretical explanations have been proposed for this phenomenon in specific contexts, an accepted theory to account for its occurrence in deep learning remains yet to be established.
-In this study, we revisit the phenomenon of double descent and demonstrate that its occurrence is strongly influenced by the presence of noisy data.
-Through conducting a comprehensive analysis of the feature space of learned representations, we unveil that double descent arises in imperfect models trained with noisy data.
-We argue that double descent is a consequence of the model first learning the noisy data until interpolation and then adding implicit regularization via over-parameterization acquiring therefore capability to separate the information from the noise.
-We postulate that double descent should never occur in well-regularized models.
+While some theoretical explanations have been proposed for this phenomenon in specific contexts, an accepted theory for its occurring mechanism in deep learning remains yet to be established.
+In this study, we revisit the phenomenon of double descent and demonstrate that the presence of noisy data strongly influences its occurrence.
+By comprehensively analysing the feature space of learned representations, we unveil that double descent arises in imperfect models trained with noisy data.
+We argue that while small and intermediate models before the interpolation threshold follow the traditional bias-variance trade-off, over-parameterized models interpolate noisy samples among robust data thus acquiring the capability to separate the information from the noise.
+The source code is available at \url{https://github.com/Yufei-Gu-451/double_descent_inference.git}.